Tutankhamun: History, Accomplishments and Facts

 Birth of Tutankhamun

 Because it is widely held that Tutankhamun inherited the throne around 1333 BCE, at the age of nine, we can say that he was born around 1342 BCE.
-Archaeological findings place him as the son of Pharaoh Akhenaten.
-Not much is known about Tutankhamun’s mother.
+Archaeological findings place him as the son of Pharaoh Akhenaten (also known as Amenhotep IV).
+Not much is known about Tutankhamun’s mother, whom archaeologists like to refer to as the Younger Lady.
 As a matter of fact, to this day, archaeologists still do not know her name.
 However, it is believed that his mother and father were siblings.
 Back then, it was not uncommon for the pharaoh to marry (i.e. as queen consort) his own sister or mother.
 Ancient Egypt was simply rife with intra-sibling/family marriages.

 Meaning of his name